alfonsobries/vue-tailwind/docs/README.md

 - [ ] Tooltip
 - [ ] Progress bar

+**More**
+I'm also planning to create some more default themes, improve the documentation with better playgrounds and at some point add a theme editor.
+(And what an about a "submit your theme" page?)

 ## Contribute
 Do you like this project?
-Contribute!, Any help is welcome.
-(Im not an english speaker so also any comments on my redaction are welcome).
+Contribute!
+Any help is welcome.
+(I'm not an English speaker so also any comments on my redaction are welcome).

 Made with love by [@alfonsobries](https://twitter.com/alfonsobries)

+Is this project helpful for you?
+Consider [buying me a coffee](https://www.buymeacoffee.com/alfonsobries) to keep me awake at night when I maintain this project.